YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 The package names vary by distribution / version.

-* Unpack $gtm_dist/plugin/gtmcrypt/source.tar to a temporary directory, for example:
+* Unpack $ydb_dist/plugin/gtmcrypt/source.tar to a temporary directory, for example:

  .. parsed-literal::
    mkdir /tmp/plugin-build
    cd /tmp/plugin-build
-   cp $gtm_dist/plugin/gtmcrypt/source.tar .
+   cp $ydb_dist/plugin/gtmcrypt/source.tar .
    tar -xvf source.tar

 * Follow the instructions in the README.

   * Open Makefile with your editor; review and edit the common header (IFLAGS) and library paths (LIBFLAGS) in the Makefile to reflect those on your system.

-  * Define the gtm_dist environment variable to point to the absolute path for the directory where YottaDB is installed
+  * Define the ydb_dist environment variable to point to the absolute path for the directory where YottaDB is installed

   * Copy and paste the commands from the README to compile and install the encryption plugin with the permissions defined at install time

-* Compare the permissions of $gtm_dist/libgtmshr.so to the newly installed shared libraries in $gtm_dist/plugin.
+* Compare the permissions of $ydb_dist/libgtmshr.so to the newly installed shared libraries in $ydb_dist/plugin.
 Adjust the permission of the newly installed libraries as necessary.

 ---------------------
 ydbinstall Script